 - What can I study at BMC?

 BMC offers one easy to access degree.
 Perfectly formed.
 The BMC Degree is an interdisciplinary course, with a broad foundation in year one designed to allow you to unlock and explore your talents, learn how to learn and find your own method.
-In the second year, students can chose from a number of electives that can either be specialised into 1) arts 2) land or 3) technology or you select a pick and mix approach so you chose your own learning pathway.
+In the second year, students can chose from a number of electives, choosing your own learning pathway.
 In the third year, students focus on a project which tackles one of the challenges identified by the Well Being of Future Generations Act.